 Shoot at the dog’s level.
 Unless you are VERY short and your dog is VERY tall, I can’t imagine a session where you aren’t down on one knee, or both, or prone on the ground.

 The instant the dog looks, snap the shot!
 Auto focus is best so the shutter button is already halfway depressed.
 You have to be fast!
-Reading the last sentence, (You have to be fast!) takes longer than the photo should take.
+Reading the last sentence takes longer than the photo should take.
 A lot longer!

-Poses – You’ll want to get at least one shot of them lying down at a 45 degree angle to the camera (both from the right side and from the left) and one straight on to the camera.
+You’ll want to get at least one shot of them lying down at a 45 degree angle to the camera (both from the right side and from the left) and one straight on to the camera.
 Sitting, the same sequence.
-Then zoom in and get a full frame head shot, then back off a little for a head and shoulders view or if lying down get head and front paws – like the Sphinx.
-Have your posing helper get the dog’s attention by gently talking to it while you get a few 3/4 and full profiles.
+Then zoom in and get a full frame head shot, then back off a little for a head and shoulders view or if lying down get head and front paws—like the Sphinx.
+Have your posing helper get the dog’s attention by gently talking to her while you get a few 3/4 and full profiles.

 Try these ideas.
 I think you will be amazed.
 I know the people viewing your photos will be amazed.

 About the Author: